Solar power in New Zealand

 Solar power in New Zealand is a small but rapidly growing contributor to the country's electricity supply.
-In 2024, 601 gigawatt-hours of electricity was estimated to have been generated by grid-connected solar, 1.4% of all electricity generated in the country.
+In 2025, 971 gigawatt-hours of electricity was estimated to have been generated by grid-connected solar, 2.2% of all electricity generated in the country.

-As of the end of September 2025, New Zealand had 787 MW of grid-connected photovoltaic (PV) solar power installed.
+As of the end of June 2026, New Zealand had 1,000 MW of solar power installations, not including those directly connected to the transmission grid.
 Since records began in September 2013, solar capacity has been increasing exponentially, doubling in capacity roughly every 24 months.
-For new installations added in September 2025, the average residential system size was 7.7 kW and the average small and medium enterprise system was 38 kW.
+For new installations added in January 2026, the average residential system size was 7.9 kW and the average small and medium enterprise system was 20 kW.

 Installations by type

 Solar power systems can be divided based on their nameplate capacity and their obligations under the Electricity Industry Participation Code.